 This is accident forgiveness in its most basic form.
-Every insurer has specifics to what they forgive, situations not covered, and qualifications.
+Every insurer has specifics about what they forgive, situations not covered, and qualifications.
 For example, insurers often exclude being at fault for a DUI accident.

 Accident forgiveness only applies to the insurance company – not your driving record.
 The accident still shows on your permanent driving record, which means if you swap insurers, they may not be as kind on your premiums.

 The Benefits of Accident Forgiveness

-Everyone is at risk for an accident.
+Everyone is at risk of having an accident.
 The average person is likely to be in a crash every 17.9 years.
 Whether you are at fault for that incident or not is another story.
 Regardless, you can be the safest driver and have a slip-up.
 Therefore, the most significant benefit is that you are not penalized for that moment.

 The Disadvantages of Accident Forgiveness

 Unfortunately, there are a few cons, but these depend on the situation.
 Some disadvantages of these policies include:

 - Your Insurance Company May Charge You for It: Not all insurers offer this free.
 Instead, they charge you a monthly fee for the forgiveness.
 In the end, you might pay more for a “what if” policy than dealing with a rate increase.